One of the bedrooms at the Tromso Ice Domes with ice carvings and reindeer pelts on the bed

 3. Thon Hotel Polar (quirky Nordic design in central spot)

-Yes, it’s nearly a hundred kilometers away from the Tromso city center, which necessitates either renting a car or booking a guided tour in order to visit this epic snow hotel in Norway’s north.
+Being nearly a hundred kilometers away from the Tromsø city center, with no public transit options available, visiting the Tromsø Ice Domes necessitates either renting a car (not recommended) or booking a guided tour (better option) in order to visit this epic snow park in Northern Norway.

 Allison Green wearing a red beanie, plaid scarf, blue jacket and smiling at the camera while visiting the Tromso Ice Domes in Northern Norway, a famous ice hotel